 Dr. Curtis will be responsible for overseeing the hardware and data analysis activities at the University of Arizona.
-He will be directly involved in NPD design activities and directly interface with IRF.
-Dr. Curtis will participate in the science analysis of ASPERA-4 data.
+He will have overall responsibility for NPD testing and calibration activities performed at the University of Arizona, and will assist in the science analysis of ASPERA-4 data.